translates as eye tracking and is a technological solution based on the eye movement of people in order to extract information.

 - How much time you spend observing each element of a digital environment.

 - What is the degree of effectiveness of certain visual stimuli.

 - What visual elements are being ignored by the user.

 - Which elements generate confusion in the user.

-Once all this data is obtained, through monitoring, it must be converted to offer valuable information.
-It can serve as a way to optimize an app, a website, an e-commerce or a social network from the analysis of those records.
-In this way it can help us to:
+Once all this data has been obtained, through monitoring, it is necessary to process it to offer valuable information.
+This type of content can be useful when optimizing an app, a website, an e-commerce or a social network based on the analysis of these records.
+In this way it allows:

 - Perfect a user’s experience with the digital environment.
-It can be improved from usability, direct the user to the contents, increase conversion, etc …
+It can be improved from usability, direct the user to the contents, increase conversion …